Beaches & Dogs Safety In Kent

 SEA CLEAN

 In addition, check the quality of the sea for you and your fur baby if you love to swim.
-To check the storm overflows use the Southern Water Beachbouy checker – click here.
-Though they advise they cannot make safety or water quality recommendations as Beachbuoy is simply a reporting tool.
+To check the storm overflows, use the Southern Water Beachbouy checker – click here.
+Though they advise that they cannot make safety or water quality recommendations, as Beachbuoy is simply a reporting tool.
 You are advised to use your discretion when entering the water or letting your pooches dive in.

 DOGGY DON’TS

-Never Let your dog chase wildlife.
-In addition, please note the Thanet coastline is a Marine Protection Area as it is home to important wildlife.
+Never let your dog chase wildlife.
+In addition, please note that the Thanet coastline is a Marine Protection Area as it is home to important wildlife.

 DOGS SEE KENT